dicuco/MediRoute/README.md

 - **Task queue management** — priority-based queue for origin-destination delivery requests, manageable at runtime via REST API
 - **Hospital representation as a 2D grid** — 28 × 22 cell map aligned to the Webots world geometry
 - **A\* route planning** on a weighted cost map
-- **Cell-by-cell route execution** with odometry control
+- **Cell-by-cell route execution** with odometry control and hybrid GPS/encoder correction
-- **Multi-trigger dynamic replanning** — five independent replanning conditions per route step
+- **Multi-trigger dynamic replanning** — six independent replanning conditions per route step
-- **LIDAR-based obstacle detection** — real-time frontal scan blocks cells and triggers immediate rerouting
+- **LIDAR-based obstacle detection (pre-movement)** — frontal scan after rotation blocks cells and triggers immediate rerouting before the robot starts moving
+- **LIDAR-based obstacle detection (mid-movement)** — continuous LIDAR scan during forward motion; emergency stop if an obstacle enters the path while the robot is already moving
-- **Block decay** — LIDAR blocks expire after a configurable number of traversals and become tentatively passable again
+- **Dual-mechanism block decay** — LIDAR blocks expire either after a configurable number of traversals *or* after a configurable wall-clock time (whichever comes first), so a moving pedestrian cannot permanently block a corridor even if the robot is stationary
+- **Wait-and-retry recovery** — when no alternative route exists after all LIDAR recovery attempts, the robot waits a configurable number of seconds for pedestrians to clear the path, then force-unblocks adjacent dynamic blocks and replans; up to `MAX_WAIT_ATTEMPTS` attempts per task
+- **Inter-task decay** — time-based block decay is re-evaluated at the start of every new task, preventing stale blocks from cutting off entire areas of the map between deliveries
-- **GPS position correction** — absolute cell position read after each move to correct odometry drift
+- **GPS position correction** — absolute cell position read after each move to correct odometry drift; after an emergency stop the GPS result is discarded if it points to a cell that was just blocked (avoids placing the robot logically inside a dynamic obstacle)
 - **Q-Learning cost-map adaptation** — tabular Q-Learning updates cell costs from observed traversal times, making A\* avoid corridors that have been slow in previous tasks
 - **Explicit cell states** — `FREE`, `CONGESTED`, `BLOCKED`
 - **Travel-time monitoring** per cell and per task